 Step 5: Since Fobt is less than 3.88, the null is retained.
 There are no statistically significant differences between facilities under court order in terms of the maximum number of inmates they are permitted to house.
 In other words, there seems to be no association between the gender of inmates in a facility and the maximum number of inmates allowed.
 Since the null was retained, it is not appropriate to calculate omega squared.

-19a.
+19.

+a.
 Fobt = 9.631

-19b.
+b.
 Yes.
-The p- value is .000, which is less than .01, so the null is rejected.
+The p value is .000, which is less than .01, so the null is rejected.

-19c.
+c.
 Among juvenile property defendants, there are significant differences between different racial groups in the amount of time it takes to acquire pretrial release.
 In other words, there is a relationship between race and time-to-release.

-19d.
+d.
 Since the null was rejected, post hoc tests can be examined.
 Tukey and Bonferroni post hoc tests show that there is one difference, and it lies between black and white youth.
 Group means reveal that black youths’ mean time-to-release is 40.36 and white youths’ is 20.80.
 Hispanics, with a mean of 30.30, appear to fall in the middle and are not significantly different from either of the other groups.

-19e.
+e.
 Since the null was rejected, it is correct to calculate omega squared: ω2=49125.707-2(2550.431)2550.431+1599787.836=.027.
 Only about 2.7% of the variance in time-to-release is attributable to race.
 (This means that important variables are missing!
 Knowing, for instance, juveniles’ offense types and prior records would likely improve our understanding of the timing of their release.)

-20a.
+20.

+a.
 Fobt = 1.205

-20b.
-No. The p- value is .301, which is greater than .05, so the null is retained.
+b.
+No. The p value is .301, which is greater than .05, so the null is retained.

-20c.
-There is no significant differences across groups in terms of jail sentences imposed.
+c.
+There are no significant differences across groups in terms of jail sentences imposed.
 There does not appear to be a relationship between file mechanism and jail sentence severity.

-20d.
+d.
 Since the null was retained, post hoc tests cannot be examined.

-20e.
+e.
 Since the null was retained, omega squared cannot be examined.

 Chapter 13